the-eco-foundation/eco-routes/contracts/README.md

 ### Methods

 <h4><ins>fulfill</ins></h4>
-<h5> Allows a solver to fulfill an intent on its destination chain.
-The solver also gets to predetermine the address on the destination chain that will receive the reward on the intent's fulfillment and subsequent proof</h5>
+<h5> Allows a filler to fulfill an intent on its destination chain.
+The filler also gets to predetermine the address on the destination chain that will receive the reward on the intent's fulfillment and subsequent proof</h5>

 Attributes:
 - `_sourceChainID` (uint256) the ID of the chain where the fulfilled intent originated